cagricolak/CoreCharts/README.md

 ## Bug Report

+* if you catch some bug please use add issue section.

+## Add new feature

+* you can write a suggestion for the next new feature in the project section.

+## Questions
-* if you catch some bug please use StackOverflow, use this tag: corecharts-2018 and ask we.
+* please use StackOverflow, use this tag: corecharts-2018 and ask we.